buzzer-re/Write-ups/2020/Hackthebox/Machine - Worker/README.md

 >svn up -r2

-This tells to svn update the current repository to the ***reversion*** 2.
+This tells to svn update the current repository to the ***revision*** 2.
 Now we can get the file content:

 >cat deploy.ps1